abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/11-PS-Trees.md

         root.right = deleteNode(root.right, key)
     # if the key is equal to the root's value, delete the key from the current node
     else:
-        # if the node is a leaf node (has no childern), then we can simply delete the node by returning None
+        # if the node is a leaf node (has no childern), delete the node by returning None
-        if not root.left and not root.right:
+        if not root.left and not root.right: return None
-            return None
         # if the node has only one child, then we can delete the node by returning its child
-        elif not root.left:
+        elif not root.left: return root.right
-            return root.right
-        elif not root.right:
+        elif not root.right: return root.left
-            return root.left
         # if the node has two children, then we can delete the node by replacing its value with the value of its successor node (the smallest node in its right subtree) and then recursively call the function on the right subtree to delete the successor node
         else:
             # find the successor node